alphagov/govuk-developer-docs/source/manual/incorrect-content-in-search-or-navigation.html.md

 If the pages for those things don't themselves exist in search, finder frontend won't be able to fill in the titles.

-This can be fixed by republishing/indexing those pages.
+This can be fixed by [republishing/indexing](https://github.com/alphagov/publishing-api/blob/6f310279956fa6dc92d20ece62de5a59ebc63c56/lib/tasks/represent_downstream.rake#L62) the pages for those people.

 ![People facet with blank options](/images/blank-facets.png)